Pranay-bedse/Heart-Disease-or-Not/README.md

 # ML-Project
-To Identify Patient has Heart Disease or Not(Classification Based Project)
+To Identify weather the Patient has Heart Disease or Not(Classification Based Project)